KhaledQasim/KhaledQasim/README.md

 # Hi there 👋
-- 🛡️ I am a SOC analyst and I hold a bachelor's degree in cybersecurity.
+- 🛡️ I am a System Engineer and I hold a bachelor's degree in cybersecurity.
 - 👨🏻‍💻 Like to code in pyhton, javascript (React) and java
 - My hobbies are rock climbing,rugby and eating ༼ つ ◕_◕ ༽つ🍰🍔🍕
 - [TryHackMe Profile](https://tryhackme.com/p/KhaledQasim)